mre/timelapse/README.md

 ## Features

 - Simple
+- Open Source
-- Minimal CPU usage
+- Low memory and CPU usage
-- Extensible
 - Follows the cursor across screens while recording

-## Why use this project?

-There are many alternative solutions available.
-Most of them fall into one of these categories:

-- Commercial applications
-- Custom scripts based on Automator and AppleScript
-- Freeware

-This project provides an _Open-Source_ alternative that is both, easy to use and understand.
-If you did something cool with the app, let us know. :)

-## Requirements

-- macOS (any version)
-- ffmpeg (run `brew install ffmpeg`)

-## Usage
+## Getting started

-1. Download the app from the [releases page](https://github.com/mre/timelapse/releases).
+1. Download the latest zip file from the [releases page](https://github.com/mre/timelapse/releases).
-2. Start the app.
+2. Unzip and start the app.
 If you get a warning about the app being unsigned, go to the `System Preferences > Security & Privacy` and allow the app from there.
-3. A new icon appears in the menubar.
-4. By clicking on it, you start and stop the screen recording.
+3. A new icon appears in your menubar; start and stop the screen recording from there.
-5. Once you've finished recording, `timelapse` will create a video for you
+4. Once you've stopped recording, `timelapse` will create a video for you in your `Movies` folder.
-   and print the output path to the commandline.

 ## Development

-You need Python 3.5+ for development.
+If you like to help improve this app, make sure you have at least Python 3.6 installed.
 First, install the project's dependencies:

 ```shell
 make install
 ```

-Now run the main application from the commandline:
+Now make changes and run the main application from the commandline:

 ```shell
 make run